 - For Fader buttons all 128 values are expected to be defined and if a step is missing in the file it is handled as if the step was defined with a display value equal to the midi value.
 The Steps may be defined in any order but I recommend defining them sequentially to make it easier to find an entry if you want to change it.

-- For Cycle buttons, only the Midi values you want to cycle through should be defined, in the order you want to cycle through them.
+- For Cycle buttons, the Midi values you want to cycle through should be defined, in the order you want to cycle through them.
+In addition, you can optionally define the attributes described under "Additional features for Cycle buttons" above.

 - Formatting guidelines